 Vegan recruit declared unfit for Swiss army

-Antoni Da Campo, from the canton of Valais, is appealing the decision, calling it unfair given the growing number of vegetarians in Switzerland, the 24heures newspaper reported on Tuesday.
+The recruit, from the canton of Valais, is appealing the decision, calling it unfair given the growing number of vegetarians in Switzerland, the 24heures newspaper reported on Tuesday.

 “What strikes me is that institutions are not taking into account evolution in society,” he told the newspaper.

-Da Campo, a business trainee, had passed his physical exam and was otherwise judged apt for the military service that is mandatory for all able-bodied Swiss men under the country’s conscription system.
+The recruit who wanted to remain anonymous had passed his physical exam and was otherwise judged apt for the military service that is mandatory for all able-bodied Swiss men under the country’s conscription system.

 He said he was looking forward to doing his military training as “an experience that would bring me a lot”, 24heures said.

 But the military doctor at the Blécherette recruitment centre in Lausanne determined in December that he was unfit for service, the daily said.

 The decision was not solely based on the strict diet he has adopted for more than a year, which prohibits not only meat and fish but also dairy products, eggs and honey.

 It was his refusal to wear leather footwear that sealed his fate.

 Special treatment cannot be given to every recruit for food and clothing, Gabriela Zimmer, a spokeswoman for the army logistics base, told 24heures.